bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 - If you disable the auto-hide feature, avoid hiding the close button, or if you hide the close button be sure to allow the toast to auto-dismiss.
 - Toast transparency can be disabled by setting the `solid` prop to `true`.
 - Toasts will show inside a named `<b-toaster>` target component.
-BootstrapVue comes with six pre-defined toaster targets.
+BootstrapVue comes with several pre-defined toaster targets.
 Toasts will check for the named toaster in the document before they are shown, and will dynamically create the named toaster target if one is not found.
 - Toaster targets are defined completely with CSS for controlling the positioning of the contained